ghigbie/android-calculator-app/README.md

 # Calculator

-This is a simple calculator app.
+This is a simple calculator app built with Android and Kotlin.